massenz/cuda-learn/README.md

 ssh cuda-learn
 ```

 Remember to update the `HostName`(or `/etc/hosts`) whenever you create a new instance.
-You can find the current public IP in the setup-ec2.sh output or via the AWS Console.
+You can find the current public IP via the AWS Console.

 ## AWS GPU Instance Quota Requirements